MayllaRabay/MayllaRabay/README.md

   - 💭 I love :dog:, playing 🎮, learning new things 🧠 and spending time with my 👪.
   - 💭 I recently changed my operating system, I'm using Lubuntu, a project derived from the Linux🐧Ubuntu distribution, and I'm loving the open source concept!
   - ⚡ Fun fact: I can move my ears with the bare power of my mind 🤯!
-  - ⚡ My favorite quote is:
+  - ⚡ My favorite quotes are:

-      > The important thing is to not stop questioning.
+      > The important thing is not to stop questioning.
 Curiosity has its own reason for existing.
+          - Albert Einstein

+      > Although no one can go back and make a new start, anyone can start now and make a new end.
+          - James R. Sherman

 <br />